Post-Event Recap: Route 66 On The Air

 Everyone is invited to participate in this fun special event — preparations are finalized for “W6I” once again — and, to add even more novelty for operators, the PARC Mobile Operations Van will be in Adrian, TX, the exact middle of Route 66!
 Operate from your own QTH, or come on out to the van!

 Route 66 OTA ADRIAN QTH Info: MidPoint Cafe (thanks to owner Dennis!) offers great pie and other baked treats along with delicious burgers, hot dogs, and a gift shop filled with Route 66 memorabilia.
 Additionally, the Fabulous 40s Motel (thanks to owner Ramona!) has graciously provided a convenient place to relax or take a break during operating times and a site with electricity for any unforeseen issues that may arise.

-Ed K5KBV was this year’s event coordinator for W6I – thanks, Brad, for the help.
+Ed K5KBV is this year’s event coordinator for W6I – thanks, Brad, for the help.

 Thank you to local organizers Howard KD5CEM, Gene WA5ETK, Brad N5LUL and Ed K5KBV for your efforts past, present, and future that make this a fun activity for amateur radio operators in the panhandle and nation-wide!

 Another enjoyable educational event — assisting Carl Jeans with BSA Radio Badge classes he recently held for one of our local Boy Scout troops.
 Carl talked about the dual band mobile radio and the handy-talkie in the “cab” and Mark demonstrated HF reception in the “operator’s” area.
 There were many questions about the WAS and Grid Locator maps.
 We used the Kenwood and a portable ATAS-25 antenna set to 40 meters this go-round, although next time we’ll take Carl up on his offer and see if we can’t get his ham-sticks up in the air for 80 meters!